networkx/nx-guides/content/generators/geometric.md

 For graphs with many edges, you can instead use more performant matplotlib objects for representing graph edges, such as `LineCollection`.
-We will define a helper function called `draw_edges_fast` to use instead of the usual `draw_networkx_edges`, as some of the geometric graphs examined below have more than 10,000 edges.
+We will define a helper function called `draw_edges_fast` to use instead of the usual `draw_networkx_edges`, as some of the graphs examined below have more than 10,000 edges.

 ```{code-cell} ipython3